kurtsundell/DZmds/README.md

 ### Run in MATLAB

-To run DZmds in MATLAB open the DZnmf.m file and run it.
+To run DZmds in MATLAB open the DZmds.m file and run it.

 ### Run without MATLAB